QAZI-98/Comand-Line-Interpreter/README.md

 # Comand-Line-Interpreter

-For	this project,	you	have	to	implement	a	program	which	will	execute	a	given command(s)	as	command	line	arguments	to	your	program.
-You	will	need	to	support input,	output	and	error	redirection	and	pipes.
-However,	instead	of	using	the symbols	used	by	the	shell,	you	will	use	the	following	symbols:
+For	this project,	we	implement	a	program	which	will	execute	a	given command(s)	as	command	line	arguments	to	the	program.	is	supports input,	output	and	error	redirection	and	pipes.
+However,	instead	of	using	the symbols	used	by	the	shell,	it	will	use	the	following	symbols:
 LT for <
 GT for >
 GTGT for >>